 - Second set of eyes.
 Even if you’re 100% right, you’re probably going to miss something.
 That simple omission could cost you hundreds (or thousands) of dollars.

 - Tax-preparation software.
 The tax code is complex.
-Turbotax & H&R Block software does a good job for the average tax prep client (think 1040 EZ, no itemized deductions, no investments).
-However, as tax situations become more complex, the likelihood for errors & omissions goes up.
+Turbotax and H&R Block software does a good job for the average tax prep client (think 1040 EZ, no itemized deductions, no investments).
+However, as tax situations become more complex, the likelihood for errors and omissions goes up.
 Tax practitioners use better tax software, not just for tax preparation, but for tax planning.
 This allows them to help you with your tax planning to a far better level of accuracy.

 There are many compelling reasons to convert your accounts to a Roth.
 However, there are some important reasons why you might want to hold off.
 There are also reasons you might consider not converting at all.